Interdisciplinary Master of Science in Engineering (MS/MSE)

 Base Degree Requirements

-The Interdisciplinary Master of Science in Engineering (MSE/MS) degree requires 30 credit hours total with at least 18 hours in engineering and 18 hours from Purdue.
+The Interdisciplinary Master of Science in Engineering (MSE/MS) degree requires 30 credit hours total with at least 18 hours of Purdue engineering courses.
 The degree awarded is either the Master of Science in Engineering (MSE) or the Master of Science (MS) depending upon your undergraduate degree.
 The major is Interdisciplinary Engineering.

 You may add one concentration to your degree but is not required.
 If chosen, the concentration requirements must be met in addition to the regular degree requirements.
 A concentration is chosen on the official electronic Plan of Study (ePOS).